towfique-elahe/first-wordpress-theme/README.md

 # About First Theme

 This repository contains the source code for the First Theme, it is my first WordPress Theme development.
+I used a template from web as it was my first WordPress theme development.
 Below, you'll find an overview of the technical details and components used in the development of this website.

 ## Technologies Used